West Coast of the United States: Demographics

-According to the results of the 2020 United States Census, 16 of the 20 largest cities on the West Coast exist in California.
-Los Angeles, San Diego, and San Jose, all among the top 10 most populous cities in the country, lead the West Coast in population with more than a million people in each city, with Los Angeles being nearly three times the size of San Diego's population.
-Behind these three cities, San Francisco, Seattle and Portland are respectively fourth, fifth and sixth in population.
+According to the results of the 2020 U.S. census, 16 of the 20 largest cities on the West Coast are in California.
+The cities of Los Angeles, San Diego, and San Jose are all among the ten most populous in the U.S. and each has more than a million residents.
+Los Angeles is nearly three times more populous than San Diego.
+Behind these three cities, San Francisco, Seattle and Portland are respectively fourth, fifth, and sixth in population for West Coast cities.
 Hawaii's capital and largest city, Honolulu, is the 13th largest city, and Alaska's largest city, Anchorage, is 17th on the West Coast.